EsbenGammelgaard/KNN/README.md

 | 2000         |  1.78 |  1.77 |  1.80 |   1.76 |   1.76 |
 | 3000         |  3.48 |  3.43 |  3.43 |   3.43 |   3.66 |
 | 4000         |  6.85 |  6.75 |  6.94 |   6.74 |   6.84 |

+##  Results Conclusions
+From the table above the trend seems to be that the larger amount of observations used the higher the accuracy can be achieved.
+Furthermore it can be seen that for all the included amounts of observations the best accuracy is achieved by using smaller K-values in the 1 to 3 area.